Opinion Polarization by Learning from Social Feedback: Modeling Opinion Polarization

 \section{Modeling Opinion Polarization}

-Modeling opinion polarization is recently receiving considerable attention in the opinion dynamics community.
-In the last few years, a series of possible interaction mechanisms have been proposed by which a population polarizes and approaches a state with a bi-polar opinion distribution \citep{Macy2003polarization,Baldassarri2007dynamics,Flache2011small,Dandekar2013biased,Maes2013differentiation,Maes2015will} and researchers have started to assess the relevance of these competing explanatory variants through experiments \citep{Moussaid2013social,Chacoma2015opinion,Takacs2016discrepancy}.
+Modeling opinion bi-polarization is recently receiving considerable attention in the opinion dynamics community.
+In the last few years, a series of possible interaction mechanisms have been proposed by which a population polarizes and approaches a state with a bi-polar opinion distribution \citep{Macy2003polarization,Baldassarri2007dynamics,Flache2011small,Dandekar2013biased,Maes2013differentiation,Maes2015will,Friedkin2015problem,Duggins2017psycologically} and researchers have started to assess the relevance of these competing explanatory variants through experiments \citep{Moussaid2013social,Chacoma2015opinion,Takacs2016discrepancy}.
 The comparison of different models in terms of experimentally-founded microscopic assumptions on the one hand and their capabilities to generate plausible macroscopic outcomes on the other is actually a quite remarkable scientific program as it aims at an empirical justification of rather different links in the explanatory chain \citep{Hedstrom2010causal}.

-A major motivation for such a mechanism-based approach to polarization has been that fact that most early models of opinion dynamics lead to >>universal ultimate agreement<< \citep[p.
-153]{Abelson1964mathematical}.
-These models are generally based on mechanisms of \emph{positive social influence} by which people’s views on an issue tend to become more similar in interaction\footnote{See \citep{Takacs2016discrepancy} for a recent experimental confirmation of opinion assimilation}.
-Without further ingredients, opinion models in which agents assimilate their views in interaction predict that a population will converge to a state of complete consensus (cf. \cite{Dandekar2013biased}).
+\thirdrevision{ A major motivation for such a mechanism-based approach to polarization has been the fact that most early models of opinion dynamics lead to either consensus or disagreeing opinions that are not polarized.
+These social influence models \citep{French1956formal,Abelson1964mathematical,DeGroot1974reaching,Friedkin1990social} are generally based on mechanisms of iterated weighted averaging by which people’s views on an issue tend to become more similar\footnote{See \citep{Takacs2016discrepancy} for a recent experimental confirmation of opinion assimilation}.
+Classic models \citep{French1956formal,Abelson1964mathematical,DeGroot1974reaching} do not entail the possibility to generate persistent bi-polarization in a strongly connected (irreducible) network (cf. \cite{Dandekar2013biased}) even if the opinion space becomes arbitrarily complex \citep{DeGroot1974reaching,Chatterjee1977towards}. }

+Within this linear class of models, persistent diversity may be achieved by the introduction of stubborn agents that, to a certain degree, are attached to their initial opinion.
+In the models devised by Friedkin, Johnsen and co--workers \citep{Friedkin1999choice,Friedkin2011social,Friedkin2015problem,Parsegov2016novel} this is modeled by an inhomogeneous term in the social influence system that balances the importance assigned to the initial opinion against the effects of the social influence process.
+By defining the patterns of mutual influence and persistence of initial opinions appropriately, this framework has proven quite productive in generating a wide range of macro outcomes such as choice shifts \citep{Friedkin1999choice} and most recently the evolution of belief systems \citep{Parsegov2016novel,Friedkin2016network}.
+If individual susceptibilities depend on the initial opinions even a bimodal opinion distribution may be a stable outcome of a linear averaging process \citep{Friedkin2015problem}.